 - 0% of max 33 kV network efficiency CLASS-DRF-SM this percentage of 33 kV efficiency means that NEM is put in a safe mode that corresponds to CLASS DRF enablement.
 Since the highest level of CLASS DR is applied to associated CLASS primaries, the lowest level of voltage increase on BSP transformers is allowed in order not to have a conflict between them.
-In this situation it is assumed that NEM will not be applied in order to provide enough room for DRF to be applied on primary transformers. - 25% of max 33 kV network efficiency CLASS-DRTQ-SM this percentage of 33 kV efficiency means that NEM is put in a safe mode that corresponds to CLASS DRTQ enablement. - 50% of max 33 kV network efficiency CLASS-DRH-SM this percentage of 33 kV efficiency means that NEM is put in a safe mode that corresponds to CLASS DRH enablement. - 75% of max 33 kV network efficiency CLASS-DROQ-SM -this percentage of max 33kV efficiency means that NEM is put in a safe mode that corresponds to CLASS DROQ enablement the highest safe mode level of voltage increase on BSP transformers, since the lowest level of voltage reduction (one quarter) is applied to associated CLASS primaries.
+In this situation it is assumed that NEM will not be applied in order to provide enough room for DRF to be applied on primary transformers. - 25% of max 33 kV network efficiency CLASS-DRTQ-SM -102% this percentage of 33 kV efficiency means that NEM is put in a safe mode that corresponds to CLASS DRTQ enablement. - 50% of max 33 kV network efficiency CLASS-DRH-SM this percentage of 33 kV efficiency means that NEM is put in a safe mode that corresponds to CLASS DRH enablement. - 75% of max 33 kV network efficiency CLASS-DROQ-SM this percentage of max 33kV efficiency means that NEM is put in a safe mode that corresponds to CLASS DROQ enablement - the highest safe mode level of voltage increase on BSP transformers, since the lowest level of voltage reduction (one quarter) is applied to associated CLASS primaries.

 100% of max 33 kV network efficiency - NEM Full - this means that no safe mode is applied to NEM since all associated CLASS primaries do not have CLASS DR enabled.
-E.g. 105% voltage target for 100% achievable 33kV efficiency in terms of network losses.
+E.g., 105% voltage target for 100% achievable 33kV efficiency in terms of network losses.

 The target voltage for each NEM safe mode is predefined and determined based on the offline analysis.
+Target voltages for each NEM function level are defined through QUEST global options in Power Applications Settings window, as shown in Figure 5-2.